Ada-Developers-Academy/daily-curriculum/topic_resources/ada_cooks.md

 - __Cookbooks__
   - See a list of Cookbooks I've already created, including...
     - The number of Recipes associated with the Cookbook
-    - The number of unique Gadgets associated with the Cookbook
     - The number of unique Recipes associated with the Cookbook
   - See the details of a specific Cookbook, including...
     - a list of links to the Recipes associated with the Cookbook